capnproto/capnp-ocaml/_posts/2014-09-02-capnp-ocaml-2.0.md

 The \"catrank\" benchmark is heavy on accesses to string fields.
-For ease of use in OCaml code, code for reading a string from a message will always allocate a new OCaml string and copy data into it--there is no method to perform a zero-copy access.
+For ease of use in OCaml code, code for reading a string from a message will always allocate a new OCaml string and copy data into it--there are no generated accessors that perform a zero-copy access.
 At the first release, this copy was slow due to the lack of a `memcpy()`-like primitive.
 This optimization has
 [since been added](https://github.com/pelzlpj/capnp-ocaml/commit/dbccf430906d584fecf5ec88de4d346b229f6f88),
-and consequently capnp-ocaml performs somewhat better on \"catrank\":
+and consequently capnp-ocaml has somewhat stronger performance on \"catrank\":
 ![Current catrank benchmark]({{ site.baseurl }}/public/bench/curr-catrank.png)
 This plot also makes clear the relatively poor performance of the OCaml
 \"packing\" implementation relative to the C++ version.
-This probably will not improve without the use of a C extension, which I would prefer to avoid.
+This is unlikely to improve without the use of a C extension, which I would prefer to avoid.

 The \"eval\" benchmark constructs relatively short tree-structured messages which make use of Cap\'n Proto\'s schema-level support for